argoverse/user-guide/guide/src/tasks/scenario_mining.md

 - `log_id`: Log id associated with the tracks.
 - `prompt` : natural language text prompt.
-- `timestamp_ns`: Timestamp associated with the synced lidar video/frames.
+- `timestamp_ns`: Timestamp associated with the synced lidar/video frames.
 - `is_positive`: Whether the video timestamp contains the referred object or actions.

 An example looks like this: